burninc0de/helowrite/README.md

 ## Operational Essentials
 - **Pure Focus**: F11 toggles distraction-free mode.
 No icons, no ribbons, just you and the syntactical turds you're polishing.
 - **Adjustable Optics**: Alt+Left/Right to tune your horizontal padding.
 Spare your eyes the long trek across the screen.
-- **Git Sync** (The Staging Area): Use the Command Palette (Ctrl+P) to trigger a surgical Git workflow.
+- **Git Sync** (The Staging Area): Use Alt+G (Option+G on macOS) or the Command Palette (Ctrl+P) to trigger a surgical Git workflow.
 It stashes, pulls, stages the current file, commits, and pushes—all without leaving the editor.

 ## Quick Start